dongzgh/dongzgh.github.io/journal.md

 ## 2020-10-08

-* Continued learning Python 3
+* Continued the learning Python 3

 * [HEXAGONMI](#hexagonmi)
 	* Investigated the bug #27485 related with failed die face creation with irregular normals (Eric)